 Kodi is a hugely popular media player today developed by XBMC.
 The app transforms your streaming device into a media center instantly.
 The app plays and broadcast locally stored media via add-ons and builds and even lets you stream free and unlimited content over the web.
 You can find the app in many platforms including Android, iOS, Windows PC, Windows Mobile, Linux, Mac OS, and Amazon Fire TV Stick.

 However, despite Kodi’s high-quality streaming, the tool also has buffering issues.
-Kodi buffering issues become more prevalent when there are more streams with little to no checking.
-The good news is that it is now possible to fix buffering problems in Kodi 18.0/18.1 and 17.6 Krypton.
+Kodi buffering all the time issues become more prevalent when there are more streams with little to no checking.
+The good news is that it is now possible to fix Kodi 17.6 buffering issues and Kodi 18.0/18.1.

 Attention: Read before you continue